Research Project information

 Institute: University of Nottingham

-Ataxia Telangiectasia (A-T) is a genetic condition that leads to nervous system problems, particularly loss of coordination of movement that progresses through childhood.
-In the previous study, called the CATNAP study, Dr Rob Dineen and team carried out brain MRI scans on 24 children with A-T and 24 without A-T. They found that measurements on the brain scan were markedly different between participants with and without A-T and some measurements showed a close relationship to the severity of the nervous system problems these A-T patients experienced.
+In a previous project, called the CATNAP study, Dr Rob Dineen and team carried out brain MRI scans on 24 children with A-T and 24 children without A-T. They found that measurements on the brain scan were markedly different between participants with and without A-T and some measurements showed a close relationship to the severity of the nervous system problems these A-T patients experienced.